tusharsaran/collections/Readme.md

 <h2>Collections : </h2>

       In simple terms if we are talking in terms of numbers or group we need something to store. let say if we want to store a single number we can use either long, int, short or if we want to store a single name we can use String but what if we want to store mulitple or group of name of numbers then what do we use to store it.

       Java has provided something called `Collections` or `Collections Framework` which helps in storing and processing the data efficiently.
 It has multiple classes and interfaces for storing data.

       Now the question is why multiple classes or interace ? well each class or interface has its unique funtionality that will be helpful for a particular use case.
-For example I need to store a list of numbers and want to maintain the order in terms of how i am storing I should retrieve in same manner and also i can include null and duplicate numbers.
-In that case Arraylist, Linkedlist or Vector is helpful.
-      Similarly each class or interface has it unique functionality and based on that we can store the data in those classes based on the requirement.
+For example I need to store a list of numbers and want to maintain the order in terms of how i am storing I should retrieve in same manner and also we can include null and duplicate numbers.
+In that case Arraylist, Linkedlist or Vector is helpful.Similarly each class or interface has it unique functionality and based on that we can store the data in those classes based on the requirement.